J. J. Arrington: College career

 The 2004 season would see Arrington earn the starting tailback spot after the departure of Echemandu for the NFL.
 Arrington played a major role in the Cal Bears' first 10-win season since 1949.
 He would rush for at least 100 yards in every single game that season.
 Arrington rushed for 169 yards or more in eight of his team's 12 games as well.

 Ultimately Arrington would have one of the greatest seasons of any running back in NCAA and Pac-10 history, gaining 2,018 rushing yards that season.
 He became only the third Pac-10 Tailback to gain over 2,000 yards, joining USC tailbacks Marcus Allen and Charles White.
 His mark is also the tenth best total in NCAA history.
 He would receive the honor of the Pop Warner Award, deeming him the best College Football player on the west coast.
 He would also earn All-American and All-Pacific-10 conference honors.

 Ultimately, the season would end in disappointment.
-Despite a stellar 10–1 record, the Bears were bypassed for a BCS Bowl bid by The University of Texas.
-As a result, they played in the Pacific Life Holiday Bowl against a 7-4 Texas Tech squad, where Cal was upset by a score of 45–31, a disappointing end to Arrington's college career.
+Despite a 10–1 record, the Bears were bypassed for a BCS Bowl bid by The University of Texas.
+As a result, they played in the Pacific Life Holiday Bowl against a 7–4 Texas Tech squad, where Cal was defeated by a score of 45–31, to end Arrington's college career.

-In addition, Arrington was not even invited to the Heisman Trophy ceremony (a distinction afforded the top three to five likely winners) despite having a better statistical year (15 TDs, 2018 yards rushing, 6.98 yards per carry) than the number 2 vote-getter, Adrian Peterson (15 TDs, 1925 yards rushing, 5.68 yards per carry).
+In addition, Arrington was not invited to the Heisman Trophy ceremony (a distinction afforded the top three to five likely winners) despite having a better statistical year (15 TDs, 2,018 yards rushing, 6.98 yards per carry) than the number 2 vote-getter, Adrian Peterson (15 TDs, 1,925 yards rushing, 5.68 yards per carry).

 Professional career

 Arizona Cardinals

-After drafting him in the second round of the 2005 NFL Draft, the Cardinals placed him as the starting running back on the depth chart, with the intention of having him share carries with Marcel Shipp.
+After drafting him in the second round of the 2005 NFL draft, the Cardinals placed him as the starting running back on the depth chart, with the intention of having him share carries with Marcel Shipp.
 He started the first game against the New York Giants gaining 5 yards on 8 carries (0.625 average).
 After this poor showing in his first game, he didn't play a snap the second game of the season against the St. Louis Rams.
 By the end of the season, he had played 15 games with 5 starts, gaining 370 yards on 112 carries (3.3 average) and 2 touchdowns.
 That following offseason the Cardinals signed Edgerrin James.

 The Cardinals' drafting of Tim Hightower in 2008 resulted in Arrington being shifted to third place on the depth chart at running back.
 He became the team's principal kick returner and in Super Bowl XLIII caught 2 passes for 35 yards.